 Archived Campaigns & Projects

-This page is a kind of project / campaign archive, gathered and shared here for the historical record.
-For many of our projects and campaigns, there are additional materials that exist only in physical form – for those interested in visiting our physical archive, please contact us with the button below.
+This page is an archive of materials from the campaigns, projects, and programs that we’ve closed or otherwise ended.
+There are additional materials that exist only in physical form – for those interested in visiting our physical archive, please reach out.

 With our partners at Unchained and A Little Piece of Light, Katal founded and built the #LessIsMoreNY parole reform campaign to change how New York addressed non-criminal, technical violations of parole.
-In 2021, the coalition passed historic legislation to reform the parole system, and then monitored its implementation in the years since.
+The Less Is More NY coalition included over 300 organizations, law enforcement officials, faith groups, and more.
+In 2021, the Less is More NY coalition passed historic legislation to reform the parole system, and then monitored its implementation in the years since.
 Among the biggest parole reform measures ever passed, Less Is More has improved public safety while cutting the parole population by more than 50%, reducing the prison population, and contributing to the closure of at least six state prisons.
+By 2022, more than 8,000 people had earned early discharge from parole.
+Here’s the archived landing page to the old #LessIsMoreNY website.
+And you can find the materials for the #LessIsMoreNY campaign here.

 Bail Reform in New York – #BailReformNY (2017 – 2019)